celprov/wminterpolation_fmri_agcc/Preprocessing-Hub/README.md

+# How to preprocess the data
-# Copying the original files to your own folder
+## Copying the original files to your own folder
 1. Run `arrange_data.m` and adapt the paths to your own needs

 OR